 About the Fellowship

-The Hughley Artist Fellowship impacts artists by providing them with sustainable tools, resources, and access to thought leaders and artists to significantly advance their professional careers.
-Twelve artists are chosen through a competitive application process, who demonstrate artistic rigor and the potential to forever guide the artistic climate of Atlanta and beyond.
-In 2018 the fellowship was renamed in honor of longtime Reynoldstown resident and community leader, Young Hughley Jr. who founded Resources for Residents and Communities of Georgia in 1989.
+The Hughley Artist Fellowship provides artists with sustainable tools, resources, and access to thought leaders to significantly advance their professional careers.
+Through a competitive application process, twelve fellows are selected who demonstrate both artistic rigor and the potential to impact the artistic climate of Atlanta and beyond.
+The fellowship is named in honor of longtime Reynoldstown resident and community leader, Young Hughley Jr. who founded Resources for Residents and Communities of Georgia in 1989.

-Participation in the Hughley Fellowship includes monthly group symposiums, and roundtables with Atlanta's leading arts professionals, one-on-one mentorship for each fellow, and a group exhibition at MOCA-GA
+Fellowship programming includes group symposia and roundtable discussions with leading arts professionals, one-on-one mentorship for each fellow, a retreat to Ossabaw Island, and a group exhibition at MOCA-GA.

 ZAPAH_lab LLC is a Atlanta based multidisciplinary research and scent label founded in 2015, dedicated to creating unique and not boring scent blends.
 ZAPAH_lab works site-specific and research-based.
 We are inspired by pushing future possibilities of scent in media- and communication design, that open up from a better understand ourselves and the environment.